Fmsticks2/OPTRIXTRADES/docs/TelegramWebhookSetupGuide.md

 This webhook is properly configured and receiving updates from Telegram.

+### Render-Specific Configuration

+When deploying to Render, you need to set the `IS_RENDER=true` environment variable.
+This is important because:

+1. Render's internal routing causes webhook requests to appear from `127.0.0.1` instead of Telegram's IP ranges
+2. Setting `IS_RENDER=true` allows the application to bypass IP validation for Render hosting
+3. The webhook will still validate the secret token for security

+> **Note**: For security reasons, `.env` and `.env.production` files are excluded from Git via `.gitignore`.
+Never commit these files to your repository.
+For detailed instructions on managing environment variables, see `docs/EnvironmentVariablesGuide.md`.

 ## Redis Connection Issues

 If you see errors like this in your logs: